Offroad Legends

-Offroad Legends is a series of racing video games which utilize pseudo-3D graphics released initially in 2012 for mobile platforms.
+Offroad Legends is a series of racing video games which utilize pseudo-3D graphics.
+They were released initially in 2012 for mobile platforms.

 Gameplay

 The mechanics of the game involve off-road racing in various all-terrain vehicles.
 The game also features high-definition 3D graphics as a result of being built with the Horde3D engine.
 The underlying engine allows for vehicle and terrain deformation and also has retina display for iOS.